viveksoundrapandi/firefox-twishare/README.txt

 Title: chrome-aldown

-Description:
+Description: A firefox addon to tweet your twitter tweets to your facebook wall

 Requirements: Django 1.4, python 2.6, jquery >1.6, chrome browser

-Enhancments: A chrome extension to download the currently viewing facebbok album

-Note: It deletes all photos immediately after download.So, privacy is maintained!